wanghmin/wanghmin2.github.io/content/publication/wang-2005-tst/index.md

 publishDate: '2024-02-29T05:26:53.816447Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 2005 Symposium on Interactive 3D Graphics and Games (I3D)*'
+publication: '*Proceedings of the 2005 Symposium on Interactive 3D Graphics and Games*'
 doi: 10.1145/1053427.1053448
 abstract: So far extending light field rendering to dynamic scenes has been trivially treated as the rendering of static light fields stacked in time.
 This type of approaches